 If you’ve adopted a routine sleep schedule and are actively arranging your day to support your goal of sleeping more, you might include some of these additional ways to help you sleep:

-How much time do you spend dwelling in the frustration of insomnia?
+How much time do you spend dwelling on your frustration with insomnia?
 The more you worry that you won’t be able to sleep, the more likely you are to spend another restless night tossing and turning.
+Focusing on the feared outcome of not sleeping is not one of the ways to help you sleep.
 It can easily turn into a cycle where you worry about what may not happen when you slip between the sheets.

 So, here’s another thing that I firmly believe is one of the very best ways to help you sleep.
 Think about sleep in a positive manner.
 Your body is designed to sleep.
 When you sink into worry and frustration, interrupt those negative thoughts.
 Tell yourself that you’re going to sleep well and wake up energized and rested.
 Release the anxiety, and think about good things while using some of the techniques presented here.